-The Receptive Life is a distinctly Lutheran devotional resource that will help you learn how to make use of the person and work of Jesus Christ so that you can ...
+Through this resource you will learn how to make use of the person and work of Jesus Christ so that you can …

 PDF Resources